 We released two CDs of the music from these films which you can enjoy here.

 North South is an epic poetry cycle written by Glen Colquhoun, extracts from which were used in the Green Fire Islands production in 2008 for which I happened to provide live sound.

 It explores concepts of Māori and Celtic mythology and what would happen if they intertwined.

 The concept was developed into a touring show, directed by Sara Brodie and featured Glen reciting the poetry, Richard Nunns playing taonga puoro and myself on traditional Irish instruments.

 Collaborations made through playing traditional Irish music are extensive and too numerous to list here.

-I would like to particularly acknowledge my partner Evey McAuliffe, daughter Ceara McAuliffe-Bickerton as well as some of my key associates over the years including Barrie McDonald, David Kidron, Brendyn Montgomery, Pat Riddet and Davy Stuart.
+I would like to particularly acknowledge my wife Evey McAuliffe, daughter Ceara McAuliffe-Bickerton as well as some of my key associates over the years including Barrie McDonald, David Kidron, Brendyn Montgomery, Pat Riddet, Davy Stuart, Alex Davidson and Jock Walton.

 Click on photo below to see a gallery.